The Red Platypus story begins back in 2013 when husband and wife, Carmen and David Allan-Petale, were living in London.

-David found work as a journalist for BBC World News, after stints with Al Jazeera and Sky News, while Carmen edited business magazines before landing a gig with Southerly, a boutique creative agency.
+David was a senior broadcast journalist for BBC World News, after stints with Al Jazeera and Sky News, and Carmen edited business magazines before landing a gig with Southerly, a boutique creative agency.

 Life was frantic but fun.